Jean Grae: 1998–2004: Solo career

-2005–2008: Blacksmith Music

-Previously signed to Babygrande Records, Jean signed a deal in 2005 with Talib Kweli's Blacksmith Records.
-On April 28, 2008, Grae posted a blog entry on MySpace saying goodbye to fans.
-Jean was disenchanted with the music industry and desired to start a family, but said that work on new material was ongoing.
-In July 2008, Talib Kweli posted a blog entry explaining Grae's album, mentioning that Grae was not retiring.
-He encouraged fans to purchase the album, referring to Grae as "one of the last true MCs left."
-Grae returned to doing live performances later that year.

 2008–present: Freelance

-On September 18, 2008, Grae posted a Craigslist ad offering creative services for $800/16 bars.
-On a blog, Jean stated, "I don't wanna complain anymore, I just wanna change some things about the way artists are treated and the way you guys are allowed to be involved, since it IS the digital age."
-Since then, Jean's music has been self-released through the artist's website and Bandcamp.
+On a blog, Grae stated: "I don't wanna complain anymore, I just wanna change some things about the way artists are treated and the way you guys are allowed to be involved, since it IS the digital age."
+Since then, Grae's music has been self-released through the artist's website and Bandcamp.

 On June 25, 2011, Grae released a free mixtape entitled Cookies or Comas, which features guest appearances from Styles P, Talib Kweli and Pharoahe Monch; it also includes "Assassins" from Monch's W.A.R. album and "Uh Oh" From Talib Kweli's Gutter Rainbows.
 This was followed by the 10-track Dust Ruffle on January 2, 2013, featuring unreleased songs from 2004 to 2010.
 Between October and November 2013, Grae released EPs titled Gotham Down Cycle 1: Love in Infinity (Lo-Fi), Gotham Down Cycle II: Leviathan, Gotham Down Cycle 3: The Artemis Epoch.
-In December 2013, Jean combined them into Gotham Down Deluxe.
+In December 2013, Grae combined them into Gotham Down Deluxe.

 Grae branched out from music, releasing audiobook The State of Eh in January 2014, and writing, directing and starring in the online sitcom Life with Jeanie.
-In 2013, Jean had a supporting role in indie film Big Words and in 2015 appeared on the And The Crime Ring episode of CBS sitcom 2 Broke Girls.
-On October 2, 2016, Jean hosted the Golden Probes.
+In 2013, Grae had a supporting role in indie film Big Words and in 2015 appeared on the And The Crime Ring episode of CBS sitcom 2 Broke Girls.
+On October 2, 2016, Grae hosted the Golden Probes.
 On September 9, 2018, Grae and Quelle Chris released their 15 track joint album Everything's Fine, rated by Rolling Stone as the 22nd best Hip Hop Album of 2018.

-Personal life and musical style

-On December 3, 2017, Grae got engaged to fellow rapper and producer Quelle Chris.
-On August 5, 2018, they were married at the W Loft in Brooklyn.
-He is known for more than 15 studio albums and collaborative albums with fellow rappers.